Singapore GP: Max Verstappen admits Red Bull pace 'way worse than expected' and Ferrari 'surprised' by pace

 - How Red Bull can win the constructors' championship in Singapore

+"Ferrari is very fast; I think we're just way worse than we expected."

-While Red Bull have certainly not always finished Friday at the top of the timesheet this year - and few are likely to believe they will not be back in the mix for pole position when qualifying comes around at 2pm live on Sky Sports F1 on Saturday - it's clear they have a busier schedule
+While Red Bull have certainly not always finished Friday at the top of the timesheet this year - and few are likely to believe they will not be back in the mix for pole position when qualifying comes around at 2pm live on Sky Sports F1 on Saturday - it's clear there are a few more challenges so far here than usual, particularly on lower fuel.

+Getting qualifying right is also imperative on a street circuit such as this, where the race has only been won four times in 13 years from outside the front row.

 "I think there are some interesting bits going on that we need to figure out overnight," said Perez, who at one stage of the second session said he feared he was going to crash such was his trouble with braking.